 Venous hypertension is a medical condition that occurs when the pressure inside the veins in the lower extremities increases due to weakened vein valves.
 Unlike arterial hypertension, which is commonly known as high blood pressure, venous hypertension specifically affects the veins in the legs.
 This condition can lead to chronic venous insufficiency, a term used to describe weakened veins that can no longer effectively return blood to the heart.
 If left untreated, chronic venous hypertension can cause discomfort, pain, and skin changes.
 It’s important to seek medical attention if you experience any symptoms of this condition.

-There are several risk factors, symptoms and treatments of venous hypertension that are helpful to know to understand this condition better.
+There are several risk factors, symptoms and treatments of venous hypertension in legs that are helpful to know to understand this condition better.

 Risk Factors of Venous Hypertension

-Many factors can cause venous hypertension.
+Many factors can cause chronic venous hypertension in legs.
 Also, while this disorder can affect anyone, people in certain demographics may be more susceptible to venous hypertension than others.
 Some determinants affecting your chances of developing this condition include: